-As the dust settles from the Supreme Court ruling on the Affordable Care Act (aka Obamacare), one of my LinkedIn groups got into a debate about what it all means and what needs to happen next.
+As the dust settled from the Supreme Court ruling on the Affordable Care Act (aka Obamacare), one of my LinkedIn groups got into a debate about what it all means and what needs to happen next.
 I got such a positive reaction from one of my comments that I thought I’d share it here, followed by details of the documentary I mentioned.

 The aging population adds significantly to healthcare costs, but that’s a global problem and not specific to the US, so what is it about our nation that makes our healthcare system the most expensive in the world by far and without the positive outcomes to justify it?

-Less access to healthcare, even from pre-birth,
+- Less access to healthcare, even from pre-birth,

-Less access to affordable and nutritious foods,
+- Less access to affordable and nutritious foods,

-Less exercise opportunity, with fewer places to safely play,
+- Less exercise opportunity, with fewer places to safely play,

-Inferior public schools (college seems out-of-reach),
+- Inferior public schools (college seems out-of-reach),